Transversal Fault Tolerant Distributed Quantum Computing Operations: Methods

-This paper contributes circuit-level simulations of surface and BB codes of non-local CNOT gates and teleportation in a DQC setup.
-We explore a wide range of ebit noise and physical noise rates to assess which codes result in noise levels under the threshold.
-We additionally explore lower physical noise rates than typically considered in prior work to provide a path for future manufacturing choices and, interestingly, do not encounter decoder-induced noise floors.
-We find that circuit-distance scales with QEC code-distance showing that lower LER distributed operations may be achieved with higher distance codes.
-In addition, we show that the transversal operations we simulate should carry a significantly lower LER than lattice surgery operations.
-For architecture design, this could be an advantage for distributed neutral atom systems where transversal operations are easily implemented.
-Overall, we find that high performance in terms of noise reduction is possible even with relatively noisy ebits.

-\textbf{Acknowledgments:} We thank Joschka Roffe for useful discussions and feedback.
-This work was supported in part by NSF awards MPS-2410675, PHY-1818914, PHY-2325080, MPS-2120757, CISE-2217020, and CISE-2316201 as well as DOE DE-SC0025384.
+{ \textbf{Acknowledgments:} We thank Joschka Roffe for useful discussions and feedback.
+This work was supported in part by NSF awards MPS-2531350, OSI-2410675, PHY-2325080, CISE-2316201, MPS-2120757, CCF-2217020, and PHY-1818914 as well as DOE DE-SC0025384.
+This research used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Con- tract No. DE-AC02-05CH11231 using NERSC award ASCR-ERCAP0037552.}